Kingston Brass Faucets Review & Rating Updated: 08/05/22

 Replacements for most cartridges are available from Kingston Brass, but not all, especially if the faucet is older than ten years.

-The company has inaugurated two new brand names since 2007: Gourmetier, which sells faucets, sinks, and accessories for the kitchen, and Fauceture which does the same for the bathroom.
-These appear to be an effort to reach a more upscale clientele with the company's better products.
+The company has inaugurated two new brand names since 2007 in an effort to reach a more upscale clientele with the company's better products.

 Kingston Brass also provides faucets to other retailers that sell the faucets under their own brand names.
-For example, most if not all of the faucets sold by House of Antique Hardware are supplied by Kingston Brass.
+For example, Kingston Brass supplies most if not all of the faucets sold by House of Antique Hardware.
 Many of the same faucets are also sold by Kingston Brass but under different model names.

-We have been reviewing Kingston Brass almost since we started these reports years ago.
+We have reviewed Kingston Brass almost since we started these reports years ago.
 And we have been impressed by the company from the outset.

 Understanding Finish Warranties